nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ### Data publication

-At some point you and your client want to [publish the data](./../fundamentals/DataPublications.html) resulting from the project.
+At some point you and your collaborator want to [publish the data](./../fundamentals/DataPublications.html) resulting from the project.

 There are two major options: You can publish the current version of the ARC and receive a [DOI](./../fundamentals/PersistentIdentifiers.html).
 Some scientific journals require data to be published in  [domain-specific repositories](./../fundamentals/PublicDataRepositories.html), specialized for a certain type of assay.
 For this purpose converters help you export the relevant dataset and metadata into a repository-accepted format.